 The economy in Hungary has been growing steadily over the past few years due to robust exports and soaring domestic demand.
 The country’s economy is expected to grow from 146.00 USD Billion in 2019 to 157.00 USD Billion in 2020.
 In the same period, the GDP per capita is expected to grow from 15980.00 USD to 16790.00 USD.

 Many critical reforms have been implemented in Hungary in several areas.
 Licensing procedures in the country have been streamlined, which is further aided by freedom in trading and investment.
-It reflects in the foreign direct investment (FDI) inflow in the country, which is $1.3 billion.
+It reflects in the high foreign direct investment (FDI) inflow in the country.

 Currency: Hungarian Forint

 Government: Parliamentary Representative Democratic Republic